AdguardTeam/LegalDocs/adguard-vpn.com/windows.html.md

----
-title: AdGuard VPN for Windows Privacy Notice
+# AdGuard VPN for Windows Privacy Notice
----

-*April 10, 2024*
+April 10, 2024

 This Privacy Notice lists all the information that we, Adguard Software Ltd. (“we”, “us”, or “our”), may collect when you use AdGuard VPN for Windows and explains why we do it and how we use this information.